causes and processes | galleries | data | resources

 Laterally (along the coast), a little over one half of cliff loss occurs where the beach is less than full.
 Cliff recession where beach is high might be a consequence of erosion lag.
 See direct and delayed erosion.

-In terms of amount, or volume of material, almost three-quarters of loss is opposite a beach less than full.
+In terms of amount, or volume of material, just over three-quarters of loss is opposite a beach less than full.

 effects of sea level rise (SLR)